sungnga/practice/reactjs/README.md

 //  - IF A JSX EXPRESSION IS RESOLVED TO UNDEFINED, NOTHING IS GOING TO SHOW UP
 //  - If {getLocation(user.location)} is undefined.
 Meaning there's no location found, the location property won't even render
 //  - A ternary operator is AN EXPRESSION and not a statement
-//  - We can add conditional expressions like tenery operator into JSX
+//  - We can add conditional expressions like tenary operator into JSX
 // Logical && operator:
 //  - true && 'some age' //returns "some age"
-//  - fales && 'some age' //returns false (which JSX will ignore)
+//  - false && 'some age' //returns false (which JSX will ignore)
 //  - If what's on the left of && is true, what's on the right will be used.
 If false, age property will get ignored by JSX const templateTwo = (
     <div>